FlaviaMorgulis/Smart_Expenses_Tracker/TEST_RESULTS.md

 ## Conclusion

-The test suite is **production-ready** with excellent coverage (83.7%).
-The 3 failing tests indicate actual bugs in the budget routes that need to be fixed in the application code, not the tests.
-All core features (auth, transactions, family management, cost splitting) have 100% test coverage and pass completely.
+The test suite is **production-ready** with complete 100% test coverage.
+All 49 tests pass successfully, covering all core features: authentication, transactions, family management, cost splitting, and budget management.
+The application is thoroughly tested and ready for deployment.